jabney/swiftSet/README.md

 ```

 #### The Object `key` Method
 This method requires that objects in the set all have a `key' property, and that the property is either a value or a function.
-This method is particularly helpful when overriding an object's toString method is not an option.
+This method is particularly useful when overriding an object's toString method is not an option.

 ```javascript